-AAI is organised as ecosystem of thematic platforms for long-term collaboration that target specific challenges, often directly relevant for industry and society, also offering common access to cutting-edge research infrastructures, as well as to several targeted centres.
-AAI supports exchange of expertise across disciplines, between students and teachers, and alongside partners from industry and society, thus mobilizing all aspects of operations and creating beneficial to all
+CSE is a major player in the Chalmers’ ICT Area of Advance (ICT AoA), the ecosystem of thematic platforms for long-term collaboration that target specific challenges, often directly relevant for industry and society, also offering common access to cutting-edge research infrastructures, as well as to several targeted centres.
+ICT AoA supports exchange of expertise across scientific disciplines, between students and teachers, and alongside partners from industry and society, thus mobilizing all aspects of operations and creating benefits for all.

 Chalmers Industrial Technology (CIT) is a non-profit organization, a recognized expert in supporting and stimulating the collaboration between industry and universities and in managing contract research and collaboration projects with industry on commercial terms.
 CIT mission is to provide research expertise and innovation for commercial and societal impact.
 Since its founding in 1984, CIT’s track record includes commissions on five continents, activities in 49 countries and more than 1800 customers.
 Today, CIT has approximately 90 employees and a turnover of 11 M EUR per year.
 CIT is also involved in the of Graphene Flagship Initiative, one of the biggest ever research initiative in the EU with a total budget of 1 billion EUR.